How To Buy Abandoned Property: A Step-By-Step Guide

 One of the biggest challenges of buying an abandoned property is finding the right opportunity.
 These homes aren’t usually available in online listings, and most are sold off the market.
 Here are some strategies you can use to find abandoned homes for sale:

-• Hire a real estate agent: A real estate agent can help you find abandoned houses for sale.
+- Hire a real estate agent.
+A real estate agent (or REALTOR®) can help you find abandoned houses for sale.
 Real estate agents can find out about opportunities that you may have a hard time locating on your own, and they can help you negotiate for a better price on the home.

-• Drive around your area: You may be able to find abandoned properties by driving around your community and looking for the telltale signs.
-If you see a home with overgrown weeds and broken windows in a general state of disrepair, there’s a good chance it’s an abandoned property.
+- Drive around your area.
+You may be able to find abandoned properties by driving around your community and looking for the telltale signs.
+If you see a home with overgrown weeds and broken windows in a general state of disrepair, there’s a good chance it’s an abandoned, vacant or zombie property.

 How To Buy An Abandoned House: 5 Steps

 Buying an abandoned house isn’t easy, but it’s possible if you go about it in the right way.
-Here are five steps you can take to find and buy an abandoned house.
+Here are five steps you can take to find and buy a house that’s abandoned.

 1. Find An Abandoned Property For Sale